MV Lady Odiel: Description

 MV Kalmarsund IX was built by Kalmar Shipyard, Kalmar.
 She was yard number 386 and was launched in 1957.
 She was 58.2 m long, with a beam of 9.4 m and a draught of 4 m.
 Her GRT was 487 and she had a speed of 11 kn.
 Lady Odiel was propelled by a diesel engine produced by the German company Mechanical Engineering Kiel (MAK) in Kiel had a single shaft and one screw.
 She had IMO number 5180362.

 Fate

 In October 1984 she was on voyage from Emden, to Peterhead, Scotland with a cargo of 560 tons drill pipes for the offshore industry with a value of 1.4 million Deutsche Mark.
 The voyage was under command of Swedish captain Jurgen Hansson and a Swedish crew.
 During the evening of 21 October there was a gale with wind foce 10 Beaufort scale and nine meters high waves.
 Between 9pm and 10pm drill pipes started sliding and the ship capsized.
 Captain Jurgen Hansson managed to send out a distress signal, but it was unnoticed.
-A dinghy was thrown into the water, but the captain was the only one who was able to get into it. able to reach the dinghy, but the other four people onboard were unable to reach it.
+A dinghy was thrown into the water, but the captain was the only one who was able to get into it. able to reach the dinghy, but the other four people on board were unable to reach it.